St John Plessington Catholic College: Facilities

-With the recent development of the school campus in the form of new buildings, opened by Cherie Blair, the school has gained six ICT rooms and a main hall/atrium.
-The school has a six-room dedicated SEN centre off the dining hall staffed with 10+ teaching assistants for pupils with mental or learning disabilities.
+With the recent development of the school campus in the form of new buildings, opened by Cherie Blair, the school has gained six Information and Communications Technology rooms and a main hall/atrium.
+The school has a six-room dedicated special education centre off the dining hall staffed with 10+ teaching assistants for pupils with mental or learning disabilities.
 In the old building the school has two fully equipped Art rooms with paint and ceramic facilities.
 The SEN centre has access to the lift and disabled toilets throughout the building.
-A drama studio is situated next to the Dinner Hall.
-The school is a member of the SAMLearning online revision service, every pupil has an account and it is used to help students revise and teachers also have the ability to set online homework activities.
-The school separate toilets for year 7's and 2 sets of male and female toilets for years 8-11, however most of the time at least 1 set is closed due to vandalism or cleaning.
-The school also has separate toilets for sixth formers, there is one male cubicle for years 12-13 to share and there are 2 female cubicles for years 12-13 to share.
+A drama studio is next to the Dinner Hall.